Defective Equipment Lawyers — Scotland

 Why should I choose Watermans to pursue my defective machinery injury claim?

-Experienced Personal Injury Solicitors in Scotland
+Experienced Personal Injury Lawyers in Scotland

 We represent thousands of clients throughout Scotland each year, securing millions of pounds in compensation for our clients.
+With law firms in Edinburgh, Dunfermline, Dundee, and Glasgow, we make getting clear, straightforward legal advice simple and accessible.

 If you believe that a piece of equipment at work is defective or unsafe, you should report it to your employer or supervisor immediately.
 They have a legal obligation under health and safety laws to ensure that all work equipment is safe and properly maintained.
 Don’t attempt to use the defective work equipment until it has undergone safety assessments by a qualified professional.